KwatME/Medicine.md/Medication/Anti-Coagulant/Anagrelide.md

 # "

-Inhibits megakaryocyte from become platelets.
+Inhibits megakaryocyte from becoming platelets.

 # \